FisherSteve/instacart-reorder-prediction/README.md

 - Model comparison table sorted by ROC-AUC
 - Key performance metrics for each model
 - Training time and feature count information
+- Data lineage visualization and processing statistics
 - Project methodology and limitations summary

 The leaderboard in `reports/metrics_leaderboard.csv` provides a quick comparison of all trained models.

 ---

-*This project demonstrates a complete ML pipeline implementation with emphasis on educational clarity, reproducible results, and proper evaluation methodology.*
+*This project demonstrates a complete, production-ready ML pipeline implementation with emphasis on educational clarity, reproducible results, proper evaluation methodology, and enterprise-grade infrastructure.*